Evaluating Complex Queries on Streaming Graphs

-Most existing work on the RPQ model focuses on the problem of determining reachability between pairs of vertices in a graph connected by a path conforming to given regular expression \cite{mendelzon1995finding, libkin2012regular, koschmieder2012regular, Pacaci_2020}.
-By adapting the materialized path graph model (Definition \ref{def:path-graph}), we pinpoint that \textsf{PATH} is equipped with the ability to return paths, i.e., each resulting sgt contains the actual sequence of edges that form the path with a label sequence conforming to given regular expression.
+Most existing work on the RPQ model focuses on the problem of determining reachability between pairs of vertices connected by a path conforming to given regular expression \cite{mendelzon1995finding, libkin2012regular, koschmieder2012regular, Pacaci_2020}.
+By adapting the materialized path graph model (Definition \ref{def:path-graph}), we pinpoint that PATH is equipped with the ability to return paths, i.e., each resulting sgt contains the actual sequence of edges that form the path with a label sequence conforming to given regular expression.

 SGA builds on the Regular Property Graph Algebra (RPGA) \cite{bonifati2018querying}, which is itself based on Regular Queries (RQ).
-Of course, both RPGA and RQ formulate graph queries over static property graphs, while SGA allows persistent graph queries over streaming property graphs.
-SGA operators are defined over streaming graphs (Definition \ref{def:streaming-graph}), and they access and manipulate validity intervals implicitly, thus they generalize their non-streaming counterparts with implicit handling of time.
+Of course, both RPGA and RQ formulate graph queries over static graphs, while SGA operators are defined over streaming graphs (Definition \ref{def:streaming-graph}), and they access and manipulate validity intervals implicitly.
+Thus they generalize their non-streaming counterparts with implicit handling of time.
 This follows from the fact that the semantics of SGA operators are defined through \textit{snapshot reducibility} (Definition \ref{def:snapshot-reducibility}), that is, the snapshot of the result of a streaming operator on a streaming graph $S$ at time $t$ is equal to the result of the corresponding non-streaming operator on the snapshot of the streaming graph $S$ at time $t$.